Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Performance of Experimental Design Using Machine Learning-based Mean Objective Cost of Uncertainty Estimation

-\subsection{Optimal experimental design for uncertain Kuramoto models with seven oscillators}
+\subsubsection{Optimal experimental design for uncertain Kuramoto models with seven oscillators}

 We also repeated the experiments for uncertain Kuramoto models that consist of seven oscillators.
 As before, true (unknown) models were randomly sampled from the uncertainty class one hundred times to evaluate average performance.
-We used the same parameters and model described in Section~\ref{MOCU7}.
+We used the same parameters and model described in Sec.~\ref{MOCU7}.

 Figure~\ref{fig11} shows the OED performance assessment results for the various experimental design methods based on the seven-oscillator Kuramoto model.
 As we can see from Fig.~\ref{fig11}, the performance trends were very similar to those seen in Fig.~\ref{fig8} for the Kuramoto model with five oscillators.
-The proposed ML-based methods again accurately identified the first optimal experiment that maximally reduces MOCU.
+The proposed ML-based methods again accurately identified the first optimal experiment that maximally reduces MOCU on average.
 All four MOCU-based OED schemes (both ML-based and sampling-based), regardless of whether or not the remaining expected MOCU values were re-estimated after each experimental update, showed almost identical performance on average.
-The computational time is shown in Fig.~\ref{fig12}, which clearly shows that the ML-based scheme (especially, the non-iterative scheme) is significantly faster compared to the original sampling-based approach proposed in~\cite{Hong2021}.
+Figure~S3 compares the performance of different methods, where we measured the MOCU that remains after performing the first experiment selected by each method.
+The results are again shown for one hundred evaluations based on different true models.
+As shown in Fig.~S3, the efficacy of the first experiment varies depending on the underlying true model, which is expected.
+As before, the results in Fig.~S3 clearly show that the proposed ML-based OED scheme can effectively replicate the performance of the original sampling-based approach~\cite{Hong2021}, the primary goal of this study.
+The computational time is shown in Fig.~\ref{fig12}, which clearly shows that the ML-based scheme (especially, the non-iterative scheme) is significantly faster compared to the original sampling-based approach.
 Furthermore, even the ML-based method with the iterative update was considerably faster than the sampling-based that does not iteratively re-estimate the expected remaining MOCU.

 Finally, we compared the experimental sequences identified by the different methods, including the true optimal experimental selection (\textit{i.e.}, predicted by an ``oracle'').
 Note that due to the excessive computational cost of the optimal experimental selection (as it requires exhaustive search), we identified the optimal experimental sequences only for the first thirty evaluations based on randomly sampled true models from the uncertainty class.
 For this reason, Fig.~\ref{fig13} shows the comparison results based on the first thirty experimental sequences (out of one hundred).
 As shown in the figure, both the ML-based and the sampling-based methods were able to accurately identify the first optimal experiment.
 The predicted sequences tend to diverge in later iterations.
 However, considering the simulation results shown in Fig.~\ref{fig11}, it is likely that this is because many experiments in later updates do not significantly reduce the objective uncertainty, once the best experiment has been performed in the earlier iterations (especially, the first iteration).
 Also, we can see that the entropy-based and the random selection approaches tend to miss the best experiment, which results in a significant degradation in the overall experimental design performance.
 These comprehensive simulation results clearly show that our proposed ML-based OED approach effectively quantifies the objective model uncertainty at a small fraction of the computational cost of the sampling-based method, thereby remarkably accelerating the OED process while maintaining excellent performance.